The Androgen Deprivation Therapy Educational Program

 Why have this program?

 Androgen Deprivation Therapy (ADT) is an effective treatment for prostate cancer, but has many side effects.
-Learn what they are and how to manage them.
+Learn what they are and how to manage them through a free educational program.

 What’s the program’s structure?

 A 1.5-hour session in which patients and loved ones are introduced to ADT and its side effects.
-Participants get a free copy of the book Androgen Deprivation Therapy: An Essential Guide for Prostate Cancer Patients and Their Loved Ones with its goal setting exercises to manage ADT side effects.
+Participants get a free copy of the book Androgen Deprivation Therapy: An Essential Guide for Prostate Cancer Patients and Their Loved Ones with its goal setting exercises to teach you how to manage ADT side effects.

 Who can join?